SoftInstigate/restheart-website/docs/tutorial.md

 { "item": "newItem", "qty": 10, "size": { "h": 2, "w": 4, "uom": "cm" }, "status": "C" }
 ```

-Note the `Location` header in the response, as it contains a link to the newly created document!
-To get the document you can directly copy that link and use it in a subsequent query.

 {% include restninja-example.html
     type="Response"